martiabr/putti-plotter-plot/ideas.md

   - [x] Robots
   - Sail boats
   - Cats
+  - [ ] Minimalist **planet generator** in grid.
+Randomization of size and shape, moons, rings, cities (just lines representing skyscrapers).
+Possibly experiement with shading but might be difficult.
+  - [ ] **Space stations**.
+Can use some procedural dungeon generator type code.
+Think capsules, tubes, solar panels etc. Possibly in irregular grid.
+Somehow get the algo to fill the rect it has been assigned instead of growing out randomly.
 - Flow fields.
 Should write general functionality for plotting FFs and then easily change out Perlin noise or nonlinear differential equations etc.
 - Trigonometric parametric curves.
 - Fun with hexagons.
 E.g. hexagon perspective pattern with fills?